Docs

 SOP_Cleaning_Final.docx.
 SOP_Cleaning_Final_v2.docx.
 SOP_Cleaning_FINAL_FINAL.docx.
 SOP_Cleaning_FINAL_FINAL_reviewed.docx.
 All in the same folder.
 One was emailed to the team lead last month.
 Another is posted in the clean room.
 A third is what QA approved.

 When the auditor asks for the current procedure, you're not sure which one to show.
 When they ask who approved it, you search for the signature page.
-When they ask who's trained on it, you check a different spreadsheet—one that may or may not reflect reality.
+When they ask who's trained on it, you check a different spreadsheet.
+One that may or may not reflect reality.

 The gap between approval and the floor

 An SOP gets approved on Tuesday.
 It's uploaded to SharePoint.
 An email goes out.
-But the operator doesn't read that email until Friday—if they read it at all.
+But the operator doesn't read that email until Friday.
+If they read it at all.
 Meanwhile, they're executing the old version.
 They don't know the procedure changed.

 The deeper problem: SOP version 3.2 was approved, but forty-seven people are still trained on version 3.1.
 Their training records say "current."
 The system doesn't know the SOP changed.
 Nobody invalidated their training.

-Training Trigger
+Fig. 2 — Training Trigger

 In Seal, document approval and training are structurally connected.
 When SOP-042 updates from version 2 to version 3, everyone trained on version 2 has their status changed to "expired."
 Retraining tasks are assigned automatically.
 Until they complete training on version 3, they cannot execute tasks requiring that SOP.
 The operator on the floor doesn't use the old procedure because the system won't let them.